rubinius/rubinius/doc/doc/en/ruby/global-variables.markdown

 ---

 Global variables are variables available from any context.
-There are actually to different kinds of globals: True globals and pseudo globals.
+There are actually two different kinds of globals: True globals and pseudo globals.

 True globals associate a value with a global name, such as **$LOAD\_PATH**.
 Any value accessed starting with a $ that is not a pseudo global is a true global.